-Three Forks Montana History: Fort Three Forks was established in 1810 by several mountain men from the Missouri Fur Company.
+Three Forks, MT History: Fort Three Forks was established in 1810 by several mountain men from the Missouri Fur Company.

 Leaders, Andrew Henry and Colonel Pierre Menard, intended to establish a trading post on this historic area of Three Forks.

 Natives killed some of the men, and within months the cottonwood-constructed fort had been abandoned.

 In 1862, seeking farmland on which to grow crops to feed the vast number of gold miners in the region, the Gallatin Town Company arrived to layout Gallatin City on the west side of the Missouri River, at the mouth of the Gallatin River, one of the three rivers forming the Missouri River.

 Soon thereafter the city was moved to the east side of the Missouri because river traffic was much higher on that side; the new city was called Gallatin City II.

 After burning in 1881, James Shedd’s Madison House became the site on which present day Three Forks was established.
 Today’s Sacajawea Hotel (aka, Madison Bridge House), built in 1910 houses a portion of the original Madison House.